Docker Image

 Put the Dockerfile

-to a directory, e.g., mydocker
+in a directory, e.g. mydocker

-and run the following replacing repo/name:tag
+, and run the following, replacing repo/name:tag

-with proper name and tag.
+with the correct name and tag

 docker build -t repo/name:tag mydocker

-with real registry name.
+registry’ with the real registry name.

 docker push repo/name:tag